Prometheus-X-association/edge-computing/docs/design-document.md

   - **R7.** [FUNC] BB-2 MUST be able to gather function from Function Provider making use of Connector and Catalog
-  - **R8.** [FUNC] BB-2 MUST be able to build software artifact from the function and contract/consent relatad parameters
+  - **R8.** [FUNC] BB-2 MUST be able to build software artifact from the function and contract/consent related parameters
   - **R9.** [FUNC] BB-2 MUST support Container-as-a-Service OR
     Function-as-a-Service based operation
   - **R10.** [FUNC] BB-2 MUST support privacy-aware scheduling in its